Arjunwadkarakshata/E-commerceDashboard/README.md

 Pie charts, donut chart,line chart, card, filter,slicers

 # E-Commerce Business Performance Analysis :
-Sum of profit by per month
+Sum of profit by per month,
-Top 5 Sub categories from which business getting more money Sum of quantity by per category like Furniture, Clothing and Electronics Sum of quantity by paymentmode like UPI, EMI, COD, Debit card, Credit card Top 5 states from which business getting more money Top 5 regualr Customers from which business getting more money, so owner can give some distcount, offers.
+Top 5 Sub categories from which business getting more money, Sum of quantity by per category like Furniture, Clothing and Electronics, Sum of quantity by paymentmode like UPI, EMI, COD, Debit card, Credit card, Top 5 states from which business getting more money, Top 5 regualr Customers from which business getting more money, so owner can give some distcount, offers.

 # Power BI Dashboard Visualization :